f5devcentral/f5xc-dns-demoguide/README.rst

 .. figure:: Assets/eu-rule-label-in-EU-2.jpg

-Click on add item create a DNS Load Balancer pool for the European load balancing rule.
+Click on add item create a DNS Load Balancer pool for the European load balancer.

 .. figure:: Assets/pool-creation.jpg
 Under Metadata section provide name as dns-europe.
 Click on ``Add Item`` button to enter the pool members.